Ajogeorge29/Monkey_Challenge/README.md

 # Monkey_Challenge
 The challenge will have two different leaderboards:  Leaderboard 1: Detection of mononuclear, inflammatory cells (mononuclear leukocytes (MNLs)) Leaderboard 2: Detect and distinguish inflammatory cells: monocytes and lymphocyte
+The "Machine-Learning for Optimal Detection of Inflammatory Cells in the Kidney" challenge focuses on enhancing the Banff Lesion Scores (BLS), the gold standard for histopathologic assessment of transplant kidney biopsies.
+BLS evaluates inflammatory cell infiltration in kidney compartments, but current methods are subjective, time-consuming, and prone to inconsistency.
+This challenge aims to develop automated tools to objectively and consistently identify inflammatory cells, reducing pathologists' workload and improving diagnostic accuracy.

+Participants will compete on two leaderboards: (1) detecting mononuclear inflammatory cells (MNLs) and (2) distinguishing between monocytes and lymphocytes.
+Submissions must include coordinate text files specifying detected cell locations.
+A baseline model and tutorial are provided to guide model development.
+The challenge's concurrent development and validation phases will culminate in evaluating submissions on a final test set.

+Top performers will receive monetary prizes, and leading teams will be invited to co-author a resulting publication.
+This initiative aims to revolutionize kidney biopsy assessments, advancing precision medicine by integrating machine learning into histopathological workflows.